redbubble/pairing-exercises/fullstack/README.md

 # Redbubble Fullstack Code Pairing Exercise

 Welcome to the fullstack code pairing exercise!
-You can choose whichever language option (Go, Python, or Ruby) you are most comfortable to pair with our engineers during the session.
+You can choose whichever language option (Go, Javascript, Python, or Ruby) you are most comfortable to pair with our engineers during the session.

 ## Context